2024 United States presidential election in Connecticut

 The 2024 United States presidential election in Connecticut was held on Tuesday, November 5, 2024, as part of the 2024 United States elections in which all 50 states plus the District of Columbia participated.
 Connecticut voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Connecticut has seven electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.

 Like most of New England, Connecticut is considered solidly Democratic, having voted for Joe Biden in 2020 by more than 20%.
 The state last voted for a Republican presidential candidate in George H. W. Bush's landslide victory in the 1988 election.

-Harris comfortably won the state by 14.5 points as overall turnout decreased by 10.1 points, performing worse than Biden in 2020, but slightly better than Clinton in 2016.
+Harris comfortably won the state by 14.5 points, performing worse than Biden in 2020, but slightly better than Clinton in 2016.
 Meanwhile, Trump secured 41.9% of the vote to record the best Republican performance in Connecticut since 2004.
 With this election being the first under the state's new Council of Government system, Harris won 6 and Trump won 3 of the 9 county-equivalents.